Bail Bond

 b.
 Acquisition of the correct amount of cash from another source or sources to post his/her bond.

 c.
-All cash bonds shall be posted through the Stellar Teller/Jail ATM Kiosk in the visitation lobby. online through www.jailatm.com. or through the kiosk located in booking.
+All cash bonds shall be posted through the Jail ATM Kiosk in the visitation lobby. online through www.jailatm.com. or through the kiosk located in booking.

-c.
-Surety Bond: This type of bond must be handled through a professional licensed bonding agent.
+• Surety Bond: This type of bond must be handled through a professional licensed bonding agent.
 The person in custody may choose any agent he/she wishes from the lists from any local phone book.
-Detention Staff shall not recommend any bonding agent.
+Detention Staff will not recommend any bonding agent.

 Fees